Can at-home COVID tests make my holiday gathering safer? - NewsBreak

 Yes, combined with vaccination, home test kits for COVID-19 can add a layer of safety and reassurance by providing on-the-spot results during this second year of pandemic holidays.

-“We will be using rapid tests to double-check everybody before we gather together,” says Dr. Emily Volk, president of the College of American Pathologists, who is planning a holiday meal with six vaccinated family members.
-“We’ll be doing it as they come in the door.”

 Home kits are not as accurate as the PCR tests done in hospitals and at testing sites, Volk says.
-But they have the advantage of giving results within minutes instead of days.U.S. faces ‘heightened threat’ amid holiday season and mass religious gatherings, DHS says
+But they have the advantage of giving results within minutes instead of days.‘You never think you’re going to have to bury your child’: Mother of murder victim Malik Easton speaks out

 Testing kits are available at drugstores without a prescription, and a box with two tests typically costs about $25.
 Swabs, testing solution and instructions are included.